 Yes, these places are mentioned again because they have sewing machines.
 A lot of times they'll let you plug one in to see if it works as well.
 Just be cautious because it may have underlying issues and need service.
 Someone did donate it after all.
 But, it's no different than buying one from Offer Up.

 Buyer beware, you'll most likely need to get it serviced which can cost more than a beginner level new one.

 And, last but not least, ask a friend if you can borrow one.
 I learned to sew on a borrowed machine and found that I loved sewing.
 I ordered one online for around $150 after borrowing my mom's for 6 months.
 If you know someone who sews and has been sewing for years, chances are they have an extra machine lying around.
 Bonus, they can show you how to use it and perhaps teach you a few things.
 And, maybe they'll even have some extra fabric they're willing to part with.
 Win-win-win!!

-I hope you can walk away from this super long post with a new outlook on Sewing and how you can do it on a budget.
-Sewing can be very pricey but, this list gives you a great head start on how to do it with limited funds.
+I hope you can walk away from this list with a new outlook on Sewing, and how you can do it on a budget.
 Ask around, check garage sales and thrift shops, and get a start on your new sewing journey.

 Hi there, I'm Annette and I love eating and sewing.
 I usually have a cup of coffee or tea with me, but not next to my machine because I'd probably spill it.
 I am the reason we can't have nice things.